Best Black Friday smartwatch deals: Fitbit, Apple Watch, Garmin, and more

 - Garmin Forerunner 45, Black/42mm, $118.99 (30% off on BestBuy)

-If you’re an Apple fan, then the two best deals so far are the Apple Watch SE, which is on sale at Walmart for 19% off and the Apple Watch Series 8, on sale for 12% off on Amazon.
-Apple products rarely, if ever, go on sale so this is one of the few opportunities you’ll have to grab these excellent smartwatches on discount.
+If you’re an Apple fan, then you’re really in luck.
+Retailers are discounting a number of Apple Watch models including the Apple Watch SE on sale at Walmart for 19 percent off and the Apple Watch Series 8 on sale for 12 percent off on Amazon.
+If that wasn’t enough, for the first time since it was released earlier this year, the Apple Watch Ultra is on sale for 8 percent off on Amazon.
+Apple products rarely, if ever, go on sale so this is one of the few opportunities you’ll have to grab these smartwatches on discount.

+For those who are more connected with the Google ecosystem, the brand new Google Pixel Watch is also on sale for the first time at 14% off on BestBuy’s website.